 Dr. Bret McNabb graduated from the UC Davis School of Veterinary Medicine in 2007, where he focused on large animal medicine.
 After graduation, he practiced in Dillon, Montana in a mixed large animal practice comprised of mostly beef cattle and equine work.
 He returned to UC Davis in 2009, and completed a residency in Livestock Herd Health and Reproduction, as well a Masters in Preventative Veterinary Medicine.
-Dr. McNabb became a board-certified Diplomate of the American College of Theriogenologists in 2012, and currently serves as the chief of the Livestock Herd Health and Reproduction Service.
+Dr. McNabb became a board-certified Diplomate of the American College of Theriogenologists in 2012, and a board-certified Diplomate of the American Board of Veterinary Practitioners (Food Animal Practice) in 2016.
+Dr. McNabb is an Assistant Professor of Clinical Livestock Reproduction, and currently serves as the chief of the Livestock Herd Health and Reproduction Service.

 Dr. Joan Dean Rowe holds DVM, MPVM, and PhD degrees from the University of California, Davis.
 She completed a residency in Livestock Herd Health and Reproduction at UC Davis, and has been a faculty member in the service for more than 20 years.
 Dr. Rowe is currently the President-elect of the American Association of Small Ruminant Practitioners and is a past recipient of the AASRP Donald E. Bailey Practitioner of the Year Award.
 Dr. Rowe is a board-certified Diplomate of the American College of Veterinary Preventive Medicine, and is a Professor in the Department of Population Health and Reproduction.

 Yehonatan (Jonathan) Berkowic, DVM - Resident III